 You have worked individual recovery

 If you’ve both been working individual programs or groups for a while, you know the basics, and you’ve implemented what you’ve learned, that is a sign of progress and getting closer to being able to work Relationship Reconstruction.
-At The Mod, we have “The Betrayed” and SSR for those just entering recovery, and once they are ready to work individual recovery after digesting this new reality by Becoming a Warrior & Becoming a Knight where you learn all the skills you need for individual recovery and laying the foundations for relationship reconstruction, you’re well on your way.
+At The Mod, we have “The Betrayed’s Haven” and SSR for those just entering recovery, as well as some Email Coaching options available for those who want to get into recovery in a more flexible and affordable manner.

 Individual recovery means taking responsibility for your own health, your own journey, your own choices.
 You will learn about addiction, betrayal trauma, BRoACH, Accountability, Micro-Trust, Self-Care, and know You’re Enough.